Omega Aerial Refueling Services Flight 70: Background

 The aircraft was a modified Boeing 707-321B.
-It was constructed in 1969 and at the time of the accident it had accumulated 47,856 flight hours with 15,186 flight cycles.
-The aircraft was previously involved in an incident (under its previous registration N892PA) on February 20, 1969, where it overran the runway at Sydney Airport after suffering a bird strike to the number 2 engine during its takeoff roll.
-Omega acquired the aircraft on July 29, 1994, before which it was owned by 5 operators.
+It was constructed in 1969, and, at the time of the accident, it had accumulated 47,856 flight hours, with 15,186 flight cycles.
+The aircraft was previously involved in an incident (under its previous registration N892PA) on February 20, 1969, where it overran the runway at Sydney Airport after the No. 2 engine suffered a bird strike during its takeoff roll.
+Omega Air acquired the aircraft on July 29, 1994, before which it was owned by five operators.
 In 1996 it was converted into a tanker.